mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 ## The idea

-Among the fields I have experience in, Branding and UI/UX seemed the best choice for starting a new open-source project. something with and the idea came quickly, I can be useful for the designer community using my 20% time for creating inspiration, and free to use Branding - Ui/Ux Template projects that can be also developed further.
+Among the fields I have experience in, Branding and UI/UX seemed the best choice for starting a new open-source project.
+The idea came quickly: I decided to create Branding and UI/UX Templates for fellow designers.
+In the past months, I have dedicated one day of my work week, my "20% time", to the conception and realization of this project and I will be showcasing the results in this post. community using my 20% time for creating inspiration, and free to use Branding - Ui/Ux Template projects that can be also developed further.